rokopt/spec/src/architecture/m1/ethereum-bridge.md

 should transfer the appropriate amount of M1 tokens from the M1 escrow account to the address of the recipient.

-## Ethereum Smart Contracts
-The set of Ethereum contracts should perform the following functions:
- - Verify Tendermint light client proofs from M1 so that M1 messages can be submitted to the contract.
- - Emit log messages readable by M1
- - Handle ICS20-style token transfer messages appropriately with escrow & unescrow on the Ethereum side
- - Allow for message batching

-Furthermore, the Ethereum contracts will whitelist ETH and tokens that flow across the bridge as well as ensure limits on transfer volume per epoch.

 ## M1 Bridge Relayers

 Validator changes must be turned into a message that can be communicated to smart contracts on Ethereum.
 These smart contracts need this information to verify proofs of actions taken on M1.

 Since this is protocol level information, it is not user prompted and thus should not be the responsibility of any user to submit such a transaction.